-As opposed to reading a Portuguese language newspaper, the reading of old handwritten records in Portuguese requires awareness of certain unique features that may complicate this task.
-The average reader with an intermediate knowledge of the Portuguese language will quickly realize that in older records scribes may have included words that do not match their modern equivalents, either because they were misspelled or because they were not Portuguese words but words of a derivative dialect or influenced by another language spoken in the area.
-These variations could also be the result of Latin influence when written in Portuguese; for example using “th” instead of “t”, such as in “Thomas” instead of “Tomas” or “Thereza” instead of “Tereza."
+As opposed to reading a Portuguese newspaper, reading old handwritten records in Portuguese requires awareness of certain unique features that may complicate this task.
+The average reader with an intermediate knowledge of the Portuguese language will quickly realize that in older records, scribes may have included words that do not match their modern equivalents, either because they were misspelled or because they were not Portuguese words but words of a derivative dialect or influenced by another language spoken in the area.
+These variations could also be the result of Latin influence when written in Portuguese; for example, using “th” instead of “t,” such as in “Thomas” instead of “Tomas” or “Thereza” instead of “Tereza."
 This section provides examples of some challenges a researcher may encounter in reading old Portuguese and also provides assistance in those particular challenges:

-It is very helpful to have an alphabet open while transcribing a record.
+It is beneficial to have an alphabet open while transcribing a record.